Trust Central Team

 It is clear to see that Cathy’s ambition and drive in inspiring and giving opportunity to all her students, staff and colleagues, is extremely important to her.
 She is a well-respected and determined individual, who is passionate about developing adults, so that the children of the Northwest can be the best that they can be.

-Gaynor Canty – Laneshaw Bridge Primary School Headteacher
+Chloe Whitaker – Laneshaw Bridge Primary School Head of School

 Hayley Walsh – Lord Street Primary School Headteacher